PredictiveEcology/SpaDES.tools/cran-comments.md

 ## Release information

-This update drops support for R 4.1 due to changes in dependency packages.
+This update deals with changes to a forthcoming version of `dqrng` (v0.4.0).
 See `NEWS.md` for a full list of changes.

 ## Test environments